sato3238/pot-sdk-doc/build_icon_plugin_Windows10.md

 * `alabs.ppm --venv clear-all` : Clear the folder `%HOMEPROFILE%\py.win32`
 * `alabs.ppm --venv %VB% test` : Install dependent module[s] and testing the `test_me.py`
 * `alabs.ppm --venv %VB% build` : Making one [wheel](https://pypi.org/project/wheel/0.22.0/) Python module file.
 Similar to `python setup.py bdist_wheel` command
 * `alabs.ppm --venv %VB% upload` : You registered your private repository at [supervisor's private plugin menu](https://rpa.argos-labs.com/#/plugin/private-plugin).
-After successful building `wheel` file you can upload this plugin Python module and use at `STU`.
+After successful building `wheel` file you can upload this plugin Python module and use with `STU`.

 > "`alabs.ppm %VB% submit` " command is commented out because of under preparation.
 This is a request to publish to [Official Repository](https://pypi-official.argos-labs.com).

 ![04-userid-password-sv](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/09-build/04-userid-password-sv.png)

-When running `build.bat` two prompts happen:
+When running `build.bat` two prompts will appear:
 * `upload command need user id for ARGOS RPA, User ID? ` - Enter ***Supervisor's User ID***
 * `upload command need user password for ARGOS RPA, User Password? ` - Enter ***Supervisor's User Password***

-> If you already have one or more private repositories then re-order to first position.
-This is because when plugin is being built it tries to upload to the ***FIRST private repository***.
+> If you already have one or more private repositories then re-order and move up your target repository to the first position on Supervisor's Private repository screen.
+This is because the POT SDK will upload the new plugin to the ***FIRST private repository*** on Supervisor's Private screen.

 ![05-build-success](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/09-build/05-build-success.png)